Blog 10 min read

 Volume Limits

-100 screenshots per month (ScreenshotOne, ApiFlash) is barely enough to build and test an integration.
+100 screenshots per month (ScreenshotOne, ScreenshotEngine, ApiFlash) is barely enough to build and test an integration.
 You'll burn through it during development before you've even launched.
-SnapRender's 500/month at least lets you prototype and run a small production workload.
+SnapRender's 200/month lets you prototype thoroughly and validate your integration before committing to a paid plan.

 Feature Gating